 Over the span of his career, Wayne has shared the spotlight alongside illustrious artists including Christine Andreas, Kaye Ballard, Ann Hampton Callaway, Len Cariou, Michael Feinstein, Dorothy Loudon, Marilyn Maye, Jay Mohr, Neal Sedaka and Carol Woods.
 Wayne’s New York debut Off-Broadway was in Cabariety at Saint Peter’s Theatre, soon garnering engagements to headline with the legendary Julie Wilson in the Cabaret Comes To Carnegie series and the renowned Gold Star Sardine Bar in Chicago; with recording stalwart Margaret Whiting in the long-standing Manhattan 92nd Street Y‘s Lyrics and Lyricists series (Johnny Mercer); and with cabaret star Steve Ross and jazz bassist/singer Jay Leonhart at the Metropolitan Museum of Art Concert Series.
 Featured on the same bill with Woody Allen at Michael’s Pub at Bar Montparnasse, Wayne teamed with cabaret veteran William Roy, singing and playing duo-piano in Endangered Elegance, (CD: Endangered Elegance – Nonga Records), and the American Cabaret Theatre Festival.
 As an accompanist on piano, he has performed with Brent Barrett, Brian Bedford, Carole J. Bufford, C&W artist Faith Hill, Cloris Leachman, and Brian Stokes Mitchell.

 He has been honored to perform solo on separate occasions for U.S. President George H.W.
-Bush, Canadian Prime Minister Brian Mulroney, John Spencer-Churchill, Duke of Marlborough, U.S. Senators Edward M. Kennedy and Alan Simpson, as well as U.S. Governors Jeb Bush and John Kasich.
+Bush, U.S. Secretary of State Hillary Rodham Clinton, Canadian Prime Minister Brian Mulroney, John Spencer-Churchill, Duke of Marlborough, U.S. Senators Edward M. Kennedy and Alan Simpson, as well as U.S. Governors Jeb Bush, John Kasich, and Terry McAuliffe.
 Wayne’s long list of business and personal accounts presently encompasses three continents across the world and, in addition to countless individual clients, includes several major corporations such as The American Cancer Society, The American Red Cross, The Coca-Cola Company, and Lilly Pulitzer, Inc. He was a featured solo entertainer for both the Democratic and Republican National Conventions in two separate presidential election years.
 Wayne has also performed on the high seas with Holland America Line and Norwegian Caribbean Line.

 Wayne’s tours and performances abroad have encompassed Brazil (Manaus Opera House), France (Festival d’Art et de Musique, St. Claud), England (Royal Albert Hall, Pizza On The Park, The Chelmsford Spectacular), Poland (Krakow Conservatory), and Sweden (Umeå, Luleå, Östersund).
 In addition, a host of concert and cabaret series around the U.S. have featured Wayne’s shows: A Broadway Sampler I and II; The Gold Standard; A Johnny Mercer Songbook; Simply Sinatra; Wayne, Women and Song; Socking It To The Sixties and A Seventies Sojourn, the last two celebrating the diverse and memorable songs of those decades.